 Dear RCDS Community,

-Welcome to the 2020-21 school year!
-All of us at Rye Country Day are eagerly looking forward to welcoming students back, in-person and virtually, to a new year of learning.
+Welcome to the 2021-22 school year!
+All of us at Rye Country Day are eagerly looking forward to welcoming all of our students back, 100% in-person, to a new year of learning.
 As we begin the year, I want to share my unwavering confidence that ours is a community of students, parents, guardians, and educators who are inspiring, resilient, capable, and ready for anything.

 Scott A. Nelson